-Some helmets made in the USA will only have a DOT rating.
-Although that doesn’t mean these are unsafe, they’re not legal on British roads.
+Some helmets made in the United States have only a US Department of Transportation (DOT) rating.
+Although that doesn’t mean they’re unsafe, they’re not legal on British roads.

 SHARP is a government-backed testing facility that independently puts helmets through rigorous tests.
 They then give a star rating to each helmet, along with a full breakdown of the test results.

-It’s not a legal requirement for your gear to be CE rated to a certain level, but it could give you more protection.
-AAA is the best rating, dropping down to a single B. The type of riding you do could also have an impact on the type of jacket you choose.
-For example, if you’re going to use your bike for commuting then a waterproof jacket will be high on the list of your needs.
+It’s not a legal requirement for your gear to be CE-rated to a certain level but it could give you more protection.
+AAA is the best rating, and the scale goes down to B.

+For example, if you’re going to use your motorbike for commuting then a waterproof jacket should be high on the list of your needs.